Retriver08/IntuneStack/README.md

 # IntuneStack 🔥

-> **Modern Intune Configuration Management with with progressive deployment rings and automated success gates**
+> **Modern Intune Configuration Management with progressive deployment rings and automated success gates**

+⚠️ **IMPORTANT DISCLAIMER**: This project is provided for testing and educational purposes.
+Use at your own risk.
+This is a foundational framework that should be thoroughly tested in your own development environment before any production use.
+Always review and understand the code before running it against your Intune tenant.

 IntuneStack is a foundation to provide CI/CD orchestration.
 IntuneStack focuses purely on deployment orchestration of policy - adding progressive group deployment, automated success criteria evaluation, and OIDC-enabled CI/CD pipeline to operationalize through deployment rings (dev → test → prod).